rrangaiya/opti-pipelines-yaml/README.md

-# Episerver DXP YAML Pipelines
+# Optimizely (formerly Episerver) DXP YAML Pipelines
 Reusable multi-stage YAML pipelines to setup CI/CD for Episerver DXP deployments

 The pipelines are ideal for projects using a trunk based branching strategy, however the triggers can be tweaked to work with other branching models.

 ## Continuous Integration

+**Update** The `Integration` pipeline now supports direct deploy to the Integration environment using the Deployment API code package approach.
+This is the recommended approach to deploying to Integration.

-The `Integration` pipeline is setup to run when code is merged to `master`.
-It creates a web package and deploys to the Integration environment using the Azure App Service Deploy task.
-The main reason for this approach is to allow for a faster deployment to this environment.
+The `Integration-WebDeploy` pipeline creates a web package and deploys to the Integration environment using the Azure App Service Deploy task.
 Create a service connection to your DXP Azure instance on Azure DevOps.
 The service principal details required for the connection can be requested from Episerver Managed Services.
+This pipeline is provided for legacy purposes.

+The Integration pipelines are triggered when code is merged to `master`.

 ## Release